 - Runs into another video and an ad at 11:17.

 - The impacts of climate change on the ocean temperature currents and chemistry are described by Woods Hole Oceanographic Institute scientists.

-- Comments from expert scientist: The resource is from 2009, so it needs substantial updates.
+- Comments from expert scientist: The video is from 2009, so it needs substantial updates.
 It is a simple resource that lacks depth, and should only be used for younger (middle school) students.

 About the Pedagogy

 - Contains an effective demonstration-type experiment on the absorption of heat by ice and the tipping point phenomena.